Centro Médico station (Puerto Rico)

-Centro Médico is a rapid transit station in San Juan metropolitan area, Puerto Rico.
+The Centro Médico station is a rapid transit station in San Juan metropolitan area, Puerto Rico.
 It is located between San Francisco and Cupey stations on the only line of the Tren Urbano system, in the Monacillo Urbano and Gobernador Piñero districts of the city of San Juan.
-The station is named after the Rio Piedras Medical Center (Spanish: Centro Medico de Rio Piedras) located nearby.
+The station is named after the Río Piedras Medical Center (Spanish: Centro Médico de Río Piedras) located nearby.
 The trial service ran in 2004, however, the regular service only started on 6 June 2005.

+Bus terminal

+The bus terminal is located at the southern entrance of the station.